pstolarz/CRaC/README.md

 CRaC, as most modern C++ libraries, heavily depends on compiler optimization techniques to produce fast and efficient code.
-The following table presents CRC-32 computation timings for 1 million iterations over 256-bytes table with 256-lookup table used (values in ms):
+The following table presents CRC-32 computation timings for 1 million iterations over 256-bytes table with 256-elements lookup table used (values in ms):

 |            | clang -O | clang    | gcc -O   | gcc      |
 |------------|----------|----------|----------|----------|